Fictionary. The Structural X-Ray Your Manuscript Has Been Waiting For

 Fictionary is best suited for authors who have a completed draft and want to improve it structurally before sending it to a professional editor or publishing.
 It’s especially useful for newer authors who haven’t yet internalized story structure instinctively, and for anyone writing complex fiction (multiple POV characters, subplots, series) where keeping track of structural elements across a full manuscript gets unwieldy.

-If you’re a pantser who’s finished a draft and can feel that something is wrong but can’t articulate what, Fictionary’s framework could be genuinely clarifying.
+If you’re a pantser who’s finished a draft and can feel that something is wrong but can’t articulate what, Fictionary’s framework will give you the vocabulary to figure it out.

 Similar Tools